 \section{Data}

-This work is based on data from the Canadian NIRISS Unbiased Cluster Survey (CANUCS; GTO program \#1208; \citealt{Willott2022}), consisting of Near Infrared Camera (NIRCam; \citealt{Rieke2023}) and JWST Near InfraRed Imager and Slitless Spectrograph (NIRISS; \citealt{Doyon2023}) observations of five strong lensing clusters and five flanking fields (where lensing magnification is negligible).
-CANUCS also incorporates Near Infrared Spectrograph (NIRSpec; \citealt{Jakobsen2022}) PRISM follow-up in all the fields and medium resolution spectroscopy using the Micro-Shutter Assembly (MSA) in the MACS1149 flanking field, where our galaxy system is located.
+This work is based on data from the Canadian NIRISS Unbiased Cluster Survey (CANUCS; GTO program \#1208; \citealt{Willott2022}), which consists of observations obtained with the Near Infrared Camera (NIRCam; \citealt{Rieke2023}) and the JWST Near InfraRed Imager and Slitless Spectrograph (NIRISS; \citealt{Doyon2023}).
+The dataset covers five strong lensing clusters and five flanking fields, where lensing magnification is negligible.
+The survey also incorporates Near Infrared Spectrograph (NIRSpec; \citealt{Jakobsen2022}) PRISM follow-up in all fields and medium resolution spectroscopy using the micro-shutter assembly (MSA) in the MACS1149 flanking field, where our galaxy system is located.